Convergence of uniform triangulations under the Cardy embedding: Introduction

 We now comment on the universality of our results within the realm of uniform maps and percolation observables.
 See Section \ref{subsec:outlook} for discussion of (nonuniform) planar map models decorated by other statistical physics models.

 \begin{remark}[Other variants of uniform triangulations] Recall that a triangulation is of type I (resp., type II; type III) if multi-edges and self-loops are allowed (resp., multi-edges are allowed but not self-loops; neither multi-edges nor self-loops are allowed).
-In \cite{aasw-type2} we consider natural couplings between Boltzmann triangulations of types I, II, and III, and prove that triangulations of polygons of all three types converge in the scaling limit to the Brownian disk.
-By the definition of the couplings, it is easy to see that Theorems ~\ref{emb-thm:Cardy},~\ref{thm:crossings}, and~\ref{emb-thm:main} still hold for Boltzmann triangulations of types I and III.
-They are expected to hold for uniformly sampled planar maps with other local constraints (quadrangulations, general maps, etc).
+In \cite{aasw-type2} we consider natural couplings between Boltzmann triangulations of types I, II, and III, and prove that triangulations of polygons of all three types converge in the scaling limit to the Brownian disk. \xncomment{ In these couplings triangulations of different types are related by collapsing self-loops or multiple edges.
+On the other hand, whether a crossing event occurs for a site percolation does not change under these operations.
+Therefore} Theorems ~\ref{emb-thm:Cardy},~\ref{thm:crossings}, and~\ref{emb-thm:main} still hold for Boltzmann triangulations of types I and III.
+We also expect these results to hold for uniformly sampled planar maps with other local constraints (quadrangulations, general maps, etc).
 Establishing these results require nontrivial work.
 The main ingredient which is missing is convergence of the pivotal measure on the planar map.
 In the case of type II triangulations we obtain this via the bijection in \cite{bhs-site-perc}. \end{remark}